Faculty Advisor Resources

 Dismissed students may not re-apply to the College for readmission for a period of one (1) calendar year.
 Any extenuating circumstances will be reviewed by the Chief Academic Officer upon request by the student.

 Dedicated professionals are available on campus to assist students in all aspects of their academic, career, physical, and spiritual development.
 Each student service department provides services to students upon request.
 Advisors should refer students to the following student service departments as needed.

 Palisano Learning Center

 The Palisano Learning Center (PLC) offers academic support to all enrolled students free of charge.
 Through the PLC, students can access individual, group, and online tutoring in a myriad of course areas.
 For students seeking specialized skill development, academic mentors are available upon request.
-In addition, the PLC offers workshops each semester on a variety of topics including time management, test-taking and note-taking strategies, learning styles, and more.
+In addition, the PLC offers workshops each semester on a variety of topics including time management, test-taking and note-taking strategies, learning styles, resume writing, and more.
 The PLC houses a staffed Health Sciences Lab complete with nursing and health science related resources including anatomical models for student use.
-The PLC is located in room 113 on the Choate Campus.
+The PLC is located in the Library on the 4th floor of the Choate Campus.

-The Career Services office provides comprehensive career exploration and preparation services for Trocaire College students and alumni.
+Career Services provides comprehensive career exploration and preparation services for Trocaire College students and alumni.
 Assistance is available in the following areas: assessing career direction and career options; full and part-time job search; creating resumes and cover letters; and practicing job interview skills.
 Additionally, Career Services hosts several opportunities for students to meet directly with employers each semester.
-All students are encouraged to register with Trocaire Connect to access job postings and to visit the Career Services website to get 24/7 career advice.

 Student Engagement/Student Life Office